GameAnalytics/GA-SDK-C-SHARP/README.md

 Changelog
 ---------
 <!--(CHANGELOG_TOP)-->
+**1.1.11**
+* added custom dimensions to design and error events
+* fixed db path issue for unity version
+* updated nlog for mono version

 **1.1.10**
 * fixed not allowing to add events when session has not started
 * fixed session length bug